 It’s galling that over one hundred years since the term suffragette was coined (ironically in an attempt to denigrate women fighting for the right to vote), that we still don’t have equal gender representation.
 And while progress is being made, according to McKinsey in 2020 women still only made up 21% of C-suite positions globally.

 When I entered into my career, I was the ”only.”
 I don’t know if any of you have ever been the only of anything, but sometimes it can feel isolating.
-And I was the only black woman, I was the only woman of colour.
+And I was the only black woman, I was the only woman of color.
 And I felt it.
-I felt it at every turn.Minda Harts, Every Voice Counts
+I felt it at every turn.Minda Harts

 Finally, it’s important to distinguish sexual orientation or sexuality from sex and gender identity.
 A correlation between the two can lead to damaging assumptions.